-As an entering freshman at Michigan State you are faced with one of the major decisions of your undergraduate years - whether or not to join a fraternity.
+As an entering freshman at Michigan State you are faced with an important decision of your undergraduate years - whether or not to join a fraternity.
 If you feel that you are interested in fraternity life, the selection of the right fraternity for you is a matter which will be of equal importance to you both during your college years and in later life.